 It’s no wonder that people will suffer for literally years with gluten sensitivity and go undiagnosed when you consider that there’s something like 250 different signs and symptoms of gluten sensitivity.
 There are certainly some that I find to be generally more surprising than others.
 However if you have no choice other than to become your own health detective, a more comprehensive list would be helpful, right?

-For the record… Gluten sensitivity is real.
+For the record… Gluten sensitivity is real (check out this article I wrote HERE).
 I’ve written about those who think it’s all in your head, but I know (as do so many others) that this is a very real condition that modern medicine is still trying to wrap its head around.

 If you’re trying to piece together your own health puzzle, here’s a list of 50 signs and symptoms of gluten sensitivity.

 7. Abdominal Pain or belly distention

 15. Dermatitis herpetiformis

 24. Inability to focus

 30. Abnormal Menstrual Cycles

 33. Hot flashes

 35. Feeling tired after eating a meal that contains gluten (aka.
 “Food Coma”)